roberttully95/Fast_File_IO_Template/README.md

 3. Currently only set to work with 2-byte datatypes.
 Several small things can be changed to modify this.

 ### Comments
-Uses when dealing with modifying / updating large datasets regularly.
+Useful when dealing with modifying / updating large datasets regularly.
 Reading single data elements at a time is not efficient.
 Example: For a 4 GB files of short ints, reading 1 MB at a time improves speed by a factor of ~ 10/15.
 Buffers greater than this do not provide further improvement.
 Changing method to C-based reading may improve again by a factor of ~ 2.